tusharAkhade/day4-Snake-Ladder-Problem/README.md

 # day4-Snake-Ladder-Problem
-## Use Case 6
+## Use Case 7
-    Reporting the number of times the dice was played to win the game and also the position after every die role.
+    Playing game with two player.
+In case if player gets a Ladder then plays again.
+And report who won the game.